 There are many cases where you actually lose money when refinancing.

-That is because you don’t count many fees, that in most of the cases are not too small.
-In fact, there could be significant fees, you should pay if you want to refinance.
+That is because you don’t count many fees, which are not too small in most cases.
+In fact, there could be significant fees you should pay if you want to refinance.